UniCredit shares rebound in volatile trade

-MILAN UniCredit shares and rights to buy into the Italian bank's 7.5 billion euro (6 billion pound) capital increase rallied after three days of falls on Tuesday, with traders saying volatility remains high as does a threat of further sharp falls.
+MILAN, Jan 10 UniCredit (CRDI.MI) shares and rights to buy into the Italian bank's 7.5 billion euro ($9.6 billion) capital increase rallied after three days of falls on Tuesday, with traders saying volatility remains high as does a threat of further sharp falls.

 On Monday, when the capital increase started, the rights declined almost 65 percent and the shares fell 13 percent.

-The drop highlights the difficulty some European lenders face recapitalising, and contrasts with the smooth capital boost at Spanish group Santander.
+The drop highlights the difficulty some European lenders face recapitalising, and contrasts with the smooth capital boost at Spanish group Santander (SAN.MC).

 The shares and rights rebounded in a firmer banking sector on Tuesday, with some investors seeing the stock as attractive.
 But volumes were low and trading volatile, and uncertainty remained about what the bulk of investors will do.